 Astronomy and Astrophysics and Astrobiology

-I work with Prof. Jason Wright as a 4th-year graduate student in the Astronomy & Astrophysics Department at Penn State University, working towards a PhD with a dual title in Astrobiology.
+I work with Prof. Jason Wright as a 5th-year graduate student in the Astronomy & Astrophysics Department at Penn State University,

+working towards a PhD with a dual title in Astrobiology.
 My research primarily focuses on radio SETI and exoplanet science.
-My SETI interests are in proof of concept search techniques and analysis of high frequency resolution radio data to look for narrowband signals of non-anthropogenic origins,
+My SETI interests are in proof of concept search techniques and analysis of high frequency resolution radio

-distinct from known astrophysical phenomenon and indicative of technologically produced emission.
-My exoplanet science centers on characterizing the dusty effluents of a disitegrating exoplanet using JWST's MIRI instrument to conduct
+data to look for narrowband signals of non-anthropogenic origins, distinct from known astrophysical phenomenon and indicative of technologically produced emission.
+My exoplanet science centers on characterizing the dusty effluents

-mid-IR transmission spectroscopy of K2-22b.
-The aim of this research is to identify the building blocks of a terrestrial sized planet and gain a deeper understanding of the building blocks of rocky worlds in service of teasing out
+of a disitegrating exoplanet using JWST's MIRI instrument to conduct mid-IR transmission spectroscopy of K2-22b.
+The aim of this research is to identify the building blocks of a terrestrial sized planet and gain a deeper

 Affiliations: